GovTechSG/techpass-user-docs/docs/glossary.md

 Internet Device is not a GSIB.
 This could be your personal device, or a device issued by your vendor or agency.

-To access resources such as SGTS services and GCC via this device, you must onboard it to SEED(GovTech's MDM solution) .
+To access resources such as SGTS services and GCC via this device, you must onboard it to SEED, GovTech's Mobile device management(MDM) solution.

+**MDM**

+Mobile device management(MDM).

 **Non-SE GSIB**